 Program of Study

-Note: MBioS 101, one of the core courses required for the certificate, has a weekend lab component that takes place in Pullman, Washington.
+Note: MBIOS 101, Introductory Microbiology, one of the core courses required for the certificate, has a weekend lab component that takes place in Pullman, Washington.

-For complete information, including who should earn the certificate and how to apply to WSU, visit the School of Molecular Biosciences Undergraduate Certificate Web page.
+For complete information, including who should earn the certificate and how to apply to WSU, visit the School of Molecular Biosciences Molecular Biosciences Undergraduate Certificate page.

-If you have questions about the program, please contact the department at firstname.lastname@example.org.
+If you have questions about the program, please contact Brooke Wolf, undergraduate academic coordinator in the School of Molecular Biosciences, at firstname.lastname@example.org or 509-335-1276.